 Patellar Tendon Repair

 Severe damage can make the patellar tendon very short, and in such cases, reattachment will be difficult.
-Your surgeon may attach a tissue taken from a donor (allograft) to lengthen the tendon.
+Dr. Patel may attach a tissue taken from a donor (allograft) to lengthen the tendon.

 Postoperative Care following Patellar Tendon Repair